andyli/HaxeSummitUS2019Workshop/section2.md

 }
 ```

-We can force the compiler to ignore the type error and output the expression as it, but then the program's behavior will be undefined, mostly depended on the target.
+We can force the compiler to ignore the type error and output the expression as is, but then the program's behavior will be undefined (mostly depended on the target).

 ```haxe
 class HelloWorld {